What are Florida's Car Accident Laws?

 This article has been written for you by a Gainesville car accident lawyer.
-You should read this article if you’ve been involved in a car accident in Florida or if you just want to understand the laws in Florida that govern car accidents.
+You should read this article if you’ve been involved in a car accident in Florida or if you wondering what Florida's car accident laws are, and particularly how they may affect a personal injury claim after an accident.
 Everyone who drives or rides in Florida is better off knowing these laws.
 It will help you to be safer and to respond more quickly to emergencies.

 This article covers the main topics related to Florida car accident laws.
 It talks about the rules of the road, what to do after an accident, Florida auto insurance requirements, pedestrian rules, reporting an accident to the police, filing an insurance claim for your injuries, working with a lawyer, and what to expect in a settlement.